stevavoliajvar/stop_cloudflare/tool/iscloudflarebot.md

 **1.** Create a new `public` toot.
 Write `I am supporting Cloudflare.
 Cloudflare is great!` and post it `publicly`.
+Other message type, `unlisted` or `private` will be ignored by bot.

 _Good example_